ravkmr/expense-tracker/README.md

 ## Current Features
 - Add expenses with amount, description, and category
+- **Data persistence**: Expenses saved to CSV file automatically
+- **Auto-load**: Previous expenses load when program starts
-- **6 categories**: Food, Transport, Entertainment, Shopping, Bills, Other
+- 6 categories: Food, Transport, Entertainment, Shopping, Bills, Other
 - Automatic date/time tracking for each expense
 - View all expenses with timestamps and categories
 - Filter expenses by category